 In Edward and Anne’s case, it seems it was deemed “clandestine” because they were married at Gosfield Hall rather than at the parish church.
 I wonder why they chose to do this?
 Gosfield Hall was of course Anne’s home and it is absolutely beautiful, but why would they choose a clandestine marriage over a traditional one in the local church?

 One of the main reasons for clandestine marriages was to avoid parental consent issues.
-As Edward and Anne were married at Gosfield Hall, does that mean that it was possible Edward’s parents, Sir William Gostwick, Baronet, and Dame Jane Gostwick, did not approve of his marriage to Anne, whose father was not titled though he bore his family’s arms?
-I suppose this is quite possible.
-Even though his parents were titled, Anne’s family was impressive.
+As Edward and Anne were married at Gosfield Hall, does that mean that it was possible Edward’s parents, Sir William Gostwick, Baronet, and Dame Jane Gostwick, did not approve of his marriage to Anne?
+It is hard for me to look at both of these families in modern times and try to figure out why exactly the Gostwicks might have been unhappy with his choice.
+On paper, they look fairly even in pedigree.
+John Wentworth was not titled, was not knighted, although he was able to carry his family’s arms.
+Perhaps the Gostwicks thought this wasn’t prestigious enough for their heir?

 Another reason for clandestine marriages was to hide a pregnancy.
 Again, this is another possibility for Edward and Anne.
 However, I have not seen any evidence that this was an issue.